vwxyzjn/cleanrl/README.md

 ## Open RL Benchmark (https://benchmark.cleanrl.dev)
 <img src="wandb.png">
 We provide a benchmark of popular Deep Reinforcement Learning algorithms in 34+ games with unprecedented level of transparency, openness, and reproducibility.

-All of our implementation is benchmarked to ensure quality.
+Our Open RL Benchmark ensures the quality of our implmentation.
 We log all of our experiments using Weights and Biases so that you can check the following information:
 * hyper-parameters (check it at the [Overview](https://app.wandb.ai/cleanrl/cleanrl.benchmark/runs/2jrqfugg/overview?workspace=user-costa-huang) tab of a run)
 * training metrics (e.g. episode reward, training losses.
 Check it at the [Charts](https://app.wandb.ai/cleanrl/cleanrl.benchmark/runs/2jrqfugg?workspace=user-costa-huang) tab of a run)
 * videos of the agents playing the game (check it at the [Charts](https://app.wandb.ai/cleanrl/cleanrl.benchmark/runs/2jrqfugg?workspace=user-costa-huang) tab of a run)